Who wouldn't want to enjoy a glass of lemonade next to the pond on a warm summer day?

 Your fish aren't the only animals with a little more energy during the summer.

 Predators like heron and raccoons will often take advantage of the warm weather to treat your pond like an all-you-can-eat sushi buffet.
-Because your fish were selectively bred for pretty colors, not camouflage, they can become easy pickings for anything looking for a snack.
+Because your fish were selectively bred for pretty colors, not camouflage, they can become easy pickings.

 Make sure you have plenty of fish caves and other places where pond pets can hide, and invest in humane predator deterrents.